 The RS 195 are not stable headphones.
 They're notably heavier than all the other models and while they're a bit tighter than the RS 185 they still sway too much during physical activity to be stable headphones for sports.
 Also, they need to be in range to their charging dock so sports in general with these headphones is impractical.

 Decent Bass Range performance.
 Low-bass and bass are overemphasized by as much as 6dB, which adds extra kick and rumble to the sound.
 High-bass shows about 3dB of underemphasis, which could make the body of vocals/leads a bit thin.
+Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
+The response here represents the average bass response and your experience may vary.

 Very good Mid Range performance.
 The underemphasis in low-mid and mid, which is the continuation of the high-bass dip, takes some of the body away from vocals/leads and pushes them slightly to the back of the mix.
 High-mid is mostly neutral, but a bit inconsistent.